-FULL APPLICATIONS MUST BE SUBMITTED THROUGH GRANTS.GOV.
+APPLICATIONS MUST BE SUBMITTED THROUGH GRANTS.GOV.
 EDA will not accept paper, facsimile, or email transmissions of applications for this program except in cases of documented systems issues as described in section I of this NOFO.
-The preferred electronic file format for attachments is Adobe portable document format (PDF); however, EDA will accept electronic files in Microsoft Word, WordPerfect, or Microsoft Excel.
+The preferred electronic file format for attachments is Adobe portable document format (PDF); however, EDA will accept electronic files in Microsoft Word or Microsoft Excel formats.
 Note that the Grants.gov registration is a multi-stage process that involves a number of steps, including validation, verification, and registration through other websites such as sam.gov.
 See section I of this NOFO.
-Please visit http://www.grants.gov/web/grants/applicants/applicant-tools-and-tips.html for resources and guides on the Grants.gov registration process.
+Please visit the "For Applicants" page on Grants.gov for training, FAQs, and other resources on the Grants.gov registration process: Grant Applicants | GRANTS.GOV